Asbestos Cancer Guide

 Asbestos cancer is a type of malignancy that develops after continuous exposure to asbestos.
 When the small fibers of asbestos become lodged in the lining of the lungs or abdominal cavity, it irritates the tissue.
-This causes cellular damage that leads to cancer in some people.
+This causes cellular damage that may lead to mesothelioma, lung cancer, or other types of cancer.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.